 Ransomware depends on a host to enter one’s computer.
 And because no one will accept an infected file into his computer, the criminals adopt a deceitful approach.
 They would send emails impersonating someone you know or are currently having some business relationship.
 Other times, they’d pretend to be your healthcare provider or any service you are currently using.
 This trick is to have you open the attachment for the ransomware malware to penetrate your computer.

-Compromised software can also get ransomware into your computer.
+Compromised software can also get malware into your computer.
 Most people like to purchase cracked software or use the free ones.
 Most of them may contain a malicious code that monitors your computer for a possible ransomware attack.

-Though not all websites displaying pop-ups on their web pages are scammers, some use that to send ransomware to computers.
+Though not all websites displaying pop-ups on their web pages are scammers, some use that to send malware to computers.
 Be careful of any random web page you stumble on asking you to update any of your software.
 You may open the door for ransomware by clicking the pop up to update any of your applications.

-Is Ransomware A Virus Or Malware: How Long Has Ransomware Existed?
+How Long Has Ransomware Existed?

 According to available statistics, ransomware started in 1989 when a Trojan was sent to attendees of an AIDS seminar.
-However, the ransomware attack wasn’t loud as the codes were neutralized without paying the ransom, and that laid the foundation of today’s ransomware attacks.
+However, the attack wasn’t loud as the codes were neutralized without paying the ransom, and that laid the foundation of today’s ransomware attacks.
 Major ransomware attacks began in the mid-2000s and had been thriving—using Bitcoins as means of payment.

 Perhaps ransomware victims would easily be trailed if payment weren’t demanded via bitcoins.
-Unfortunately, ransomware attackers have continued to demand payment via Bitcoin, and the system leaves no room for users to identity verification.
+Unfortunately, attackers have continued to demand payment via Bitcoin, and the system leaves no room for users to identity verification.
 That means the best way to handle ransomware is to avoid being a victim.

 Perhaps you already have an active antivirus/anti-malware on your computer, but that’s not enough.
 Ransomware criminals are developing difficult to crack codes, which may trick anti-malware and firewalls.
 As you may know, certain malware types are fileless and may penetrate your system undetected.
 You need advanced security systems to curb sophisticated malware.

 By now, you already know ransomware is not a virus but malware.
 And both ransomware and viruses are malware that poses threats to businesses, government agencies, and individuals.
-Ensure you take the best steps to prevent ransomware attacks.
+Ensure you take the best steps to prevent malware attacks.
 And while you hope on your security systems to block malware, ensure you backup your data to help you recover them in the event of any disaster.